Joblivion/Joblivion/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... an implementation of data structures and algorithms
 - 🌱 I’m currently learning ...
-OOP, C++, Java, web dev., and neural network basics
+OOP, C++, Java, web dev., mathematical analysis of music, and neural network basics
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
 I have a bachelor in business and management, and only recently decided to become a software engineer